We want to make applying for financial aid as easy as possible for you and your family.

 File forms to meet the priority filing date.
 Financial aid decisions are issued only to students who have been accepted for admission.
-Students accepted after the financial aid priority date will be awarded pending eligibility and availability of funds.
+Students accepted after the financial aid priority date will be offered pending eligibility and availability of funds.

 3. Be prepared for a potential verification request that may be made on some applications.

 Students will be notified by the Office of Financial Aid if they are required to provide additional information due to the verification process.
 Students can check for their required documents and forms on My Financial Aid via the Financial Aid main webpage.

 Students selected for a process called “verification” by the U.S. Department of Education will be required to provide income verification documents and complete the Springfield College Verification Worksheet.
 Do not complete the worksheet unless requested by the Office of Financial Aid.

 Send the requested documentation directly to the Office of Financial Aid.
 Do not submit any documents to the FAFSA processor.
 These forms will not be forwarded to Springfield College by external processors.

 Keep copies of all forms for your own records.

 5. Allow for adequate mailing and processing time.

 Complete the FAFSA at least two weeks prior to priority dates.
 Priority dates refer to receipt of information by the Office of Financial Aid, not the filing dates.
 Late applications may reduce access to grant funding.
-Awards are not final until the FAFSA data is received from the federal processor and if selected for verification, verification of application data/income is conducted.
+Offers are not final until the FAFSA data is received from the federal processor and if selected for verification, verification of application data/income is conducted.